guycole/mellow-wombat/src/bootboy/README.md

 2. Reads `/var/wombat/admin/{hostname}.json`.
 3. Writes `/var/wombat/admin/bootboy.status.json` indicating success/failure.

+BootBoy always attempts to write the status JSON even on early failures; if the configured status path is not writable, it will write a fallback copy under `/tmp/` and log the fallback path to stderr/journald.

+If the config contains an `assigned` value that BootBoy knows about, it will invoke a matching handler stub and record the outcome under `assignedInvoke` in the status JSON (currently includes a stub for `heeler-v2`).

 ## Install as a systemd service

 From this repo on the target Linux host: